-Canadian books that are set in each of Canada’s provinces and territories are a perfect way to celebrate all things Canadian.
+Canadian books list that are set in each of Canada’s provinces and territories!
+This is a perfect way to celebrate all things Canadian.
 This Canadian Books list was harder to create than I first imagined.
 While there are many incredible stories written by Canadians and books that are set in various places in Canada, there aren’t nearly enough stories that represent the northern territories of the country.
 This Canadian books list is definitely one that will be recognizable to many Canadians.

 1. British Columbia:

 We Are All Made of Molecules by Susan Nielsen is a beautifully written story that is set in Vancouver, BC.
 This book deals with the important theme of bullying.
 The elements of humour and the alternating perspectives give an amazing flavour to the book.

 This is one book that I have not yet had the pleasure of reading.
 Uncertain Soldier by Karen Bass is set in the WWII era and it seems like it touches on many interesting aspects of the time period.

 There are so many books set in Saskatchewan that it was hard to narrow it down to just one.
 However, I am really excited for Erin Bow’s The Swan Riders as it is the sequel to her amazing novel, The Scorpion Rules.
 When I read that it is set in post-apocalyptic Saskatchewan, I knew that it is one that needs to be on my fall TBR!

 The Stone Angel by Margaret Laurence is one of those required reading novels for many Canadian students.
 Written by an iconic Canadian writer, this book set in rural Manitoba tells the tale of an elderly woman and her remembering of her past and how it has shaped her.